Leaking water heater in Florida home — emergency replacement needed

 Testing it is simple: lift the valve tab for a couple seconds, let it snap back, and check that water discharges through the overflow pipe.
 If nothing comes out — or if it keeps leaking after you release it — the valve needs to be replaced immediately.

-A stuck T&P valve is a serious safety hazard.
+A stuck T&P valve is a serious safety hazard — the Consumer Product Safety Commission lists this as a key water heater safety concern.
 Don’t skip this.

 3. Check the Anode Rod